4ur1X/reverse-backdoor/README.md

 ## Malware - Reverse Backdoor

-This is a python program that once executed on victim machine provides a direct backdoor access to it.
+This is a python program that once executed on victim machine provides a direct backdoor access to it anytime.

 Some of its features include:
 - access file system